Graduate Student Resources

 Leave of Absence

 If students need to take a temporary break from their degree program due to exceptional circumstances, they may request a Graduate Leave of Absence (LOA).
 A documented Leave of Absence will suspend the time limit requirement for the student's graduate major.
 Students requesting an LOA must specify the reasons for the leave, as well as the duration.
 Requested LOA may be approved for a minimum of three (3) consecutive semesters up to a maximum of six (6) consecutive semesters (2 academic years).
-Students requiring less than 3 consecutive terms of absence do not need an approved LOA if they meet the University’s continuous enrollment requirement
+Students requiring less than 3 consecutive terms of absence do not need to request an LOA if they meet the USF continuous enrollment requirement (at least 6 credit hours over three semesters).

-To request a Leave of Absence, students must complete the Graduate Leave of Absence Request Form and include any supporting documentation (e.g., medical forms).
-Students should state their beginning semester of leave (cannot be the current semester) and the semester they intend to return to classes.
-The LOA request must be approved by the student’s Major Professor or primary advisor, the Department Chair, the College, and the Office of Graduate Studies, and is noted in the student’s record.
-International students must also obtain a signature of approval from the Office of International Services before submitting the form to their program/advisors.
+To request a Leave of Absence, students must complete the Graduate Leave of Absence Request Form and attach any supporting documentation (e.g., medical paperwork) to the form.
+Students must list their first semester of leave (cannot be the current semester) and the semester they intend to return to classes.
+The LOA request must be approved by the student’s Major Professor or primary advisor, the Department Chair, and the College Dean or designee before being submitted to the Office of Graduate Studies for final approval.
+International students must also obtain a signature of approval from the Office of International Services before submitting the form to their graduate program.

 Leave of Absence requests should be submitted no later than the semester prior to the requested leave; students cannot have leave applied to the semester they are currently enrolled in.
 If this is not possible, the request should be submitted as soon as the student is aware that they will not be able to register for any given semester.